Chapati (Indian Flat Bread)

 Here’s how to make chapati at home without oil:

-Step 1: Sieve the flour, add salt, and mix well.
-Place the flour in a large bowl and add 3/4 cup of the water.
-Stir gently with fingers in a circular motion until the flour starts to gather.
+Sift the flour and mix in the salt.
+Then, place it in a large bowl and pour in 3/4 cup of the water.
+Gently stir with your fingers in a circular motion until the flour starts to come together.

-Step 2: Knead the flour until it becomes soft and pliable and doesn’t stick to your fingers.
-You can put a little oil on your hand while kneading the dough to help with the kneading.
-Cover the dough with plastic wrap and let the dough rest for at least 1 hour at room temperature.
+Knead the dough until it’s soft, smooth, and doesn’t stick to your fingers.
+If you find it’s a bit sticky, you can lightly oil your hands while kneading.
+Once it’s ready, cover the dough with plastic wrap and let it rest for at least 1 hour at room temperature.

-Pro tip: You may also store the dough in the refrigerator.
-Just thaw it to room temperature before using it.
+Pro tip: If you need to make it ahead, you can store the dough in the fridge.
+Just make sure to let it come to room temperature before using it.

-Step 3: Once ready to make chapatis, heat the griddle over medium-high heat.
-Divide the dough into 10-12 equal-sized dough balls.
-Working on one dough ball at a time, roll it on the flour and flatten it a bit with your hands.
-Transfer the flattened ball to a clean flat surface, and roll it with a rolling pin into a 6-7 inch (15cm-17cm) disc.
+When you’re ready to make chapatis, heat up the griddle over medium-high heat.
+Divide the dough into 10-12 equal-sized balls.
+Take one ball at a time, roll it in flour, and flatten it a bit with your hands.
+Place the flattened ball on a clean, flat surface, and use a rolling pin to roll it out into a 6-7 inch (15cm-17cm) disc.

-Pro tip: If the dough sticks to the surface, dust the surface with more flour.
+Pro tip: If the dough sticks to the surface, just dust it with a little more flour—easy fix!

-Step 4: Place the chapati on the hot griddle and cook for 30 seconds or until tiny golden dots appear on the surface.
-Flip over and cook the other side.
-Flip over again and soon it will start to puff up.
-Use a folded kitchen towel and press gently on the puffy chapati to push the air to the flattened part.
-The whole bread should puff up into a round ball.
+Place the chapati on the hot griddle and cook for about 30 seconds until you see tiny golden dots on the surface.
+Flip it over and cook the other side.
+Then flip it again, and soon it will start to puff up.
+Gently press down on the puffy chapati with a folded kitchen towel to push the air to the flattened part.
+The whole bread should puff up into a nice, round ball.

 Cooking Tips

-- Adjust the consistency of the dough by adding more water or flour as needed.
-It should not be too dry or sticky.
+• I adjust the consistency of the dough by adding more water or flour as needed.
+It shouldn’t be too dry or sticky.

-- Don’t knead the dough without enough moisture.
-Kneading dough that’s too dry can make it tricky to roll, and worse, it can become tough after cooking.
+• I make sure to knead the dough with enough moisture.
+Kneading dry dough can make it hard to roll out, and worse, it might turn tough after cooking.

-- Like other types of flatbread, don’t over-knead the dough as it can make the flatbread dense, hard, and chewy.
+• Like other types of flatbread, I’m careful not to over-knead the dough since that can make the chapati dense, hard, and chewy.

-- Control the heat while cooking.
-Too high and your chapatis will brown too quickly, not giving them enough time to puff up.
-Too low, and they will become flat and tough.
+• I always control the heat while cooking.
+If it’s too high, the chapatis brown too quickly and don’t get enough time to puff up.
+If it’s too low, they end up flat and tough.

-- If your flatbread doesn’t puff up like a ball, don’t worry.
-It will still taste delicious!
-Getting puffy chapatis in a skillet may take a little practice, but it’s easier to do on direct flame.
+• If my chapati doesn’t puff up like a ball, I don’t stress about it.
+It still tastes amazing!
+Getting perfectly puffy chapatis on a skillet takes a little practice, but I find it easier to achieve on direct flame.

 Frequently Asked Questions